victor99pekk/c_neural_network/README.md

 train(nn, ti, to, 5);
 ```

-### Analyze the network
+## Analyze the network
-helpful function to analyse the network are to print the network, and see what the network outputs with specific input.
+helpful function to analyze the network are to print the network, and see what the network outputs with specific input.

 1. `NN_PRINT(NN nn)` prints all the layers and all the weights of the network.
 This can be helpful when you're dealing with smaller networks. but not so helpful when dealing with large ones.

-    a network train to solve XORis printed as below:
+    a network train to solve XOR is printed as below:
 ```c
 neural network
     ws0: